Glossary

 Family partnerships and engagement: The involvement families in the program operations, ranging from parent advisory board to periodic family surveys.

-Provisions for children with special needs: Criteria specific to serving children with special needs is included in the QRIS.
+Provisions for children with special needs: Criteria specific to serving children with special needs is included in the QIS.

 Ages and Stages Questionnaires: http://agesandstages.com/